Polyconseil/systematic/README.md

 ## Settings

-`make settings` generates a file `dist/app.settings.js` if your project is an application.
+`make settings` generates a file `dist/app.settings.js` from all INI files in `src/settings/` if your project is an application.
+Settings are added in alphabetical order, the last one overriding the previous.
+It is automatically run with `serve`, `dist` and `test`.

-It needs to be included in your index.html, since it will not be added by Webpack.
+**The generated file `dist/app.settings.js` needs to be included in your index.html, since it will not be added by Webpack.**

-This method allows to change the settings without redeploying the app.
+After the app is deployed, you might want to change the settings.
+This part is not handled by systematic, but we recommand to regenerate the settings from INI files.
+INI files are an ideal format, as it is not error prone, ensures only settings values are changed and no javascript is added.

 # Build profiles